My Journey On Learning Spanish In Six Months

 👩🏫 Book private lessons with a teacher

-But if you're like me and don't have many close friends who speak Spanish, or you simply don't want to be a bother, I highly recommend finding a great teacher
+If you're like me and don't have many close friends who speak Spanish, or you simply don't want to be a bother, I highly recommend finding a great teacher

 Before I traveled to Mexico in April, I had 26 private lessons in total on both iTalki, a platform to connect local teachers to students around the world, and Live Lingua, a more professional hub of certified Spanish teachers started by a member of an entrepreneurial community I used to run in MMT Community.